 1. The Power of Indian Elements

-You need not trade off your dreamy, glamorous, and sensuous Christmas dressing for a timeless ethnic wardrobe.
-Instead, consider introducing Indian elements to your Christmas party dress or a holiday season party outfit.
-You can add an Indian waistcoat or a long, embroidered jacket to a flared LBD, or pair a brocade skirt with a ruffled or peplum blouse.
+When we say Indian-style Christmas outfits, we don’t want you to trade off your dreamy and glamorous Christmas dressing for a heavy timeless lehenga or Banarasi silk saree!
+Instead, consider introducing Indian elements to your Christmas party dress or a holiday season party outfit, like an embroidered jacket to a flared LBD ( Little Black Dress)- or a plain flared palazzo with a ruffled or peplum blouse.
 Give in to tie-and-dye prints accented with sequins, hand-embellished floral collars, and zardozi shimmer.

 2. Indo-Western Fusion Wear

 Plenty of blended styles fit the Christmas and NYE dress codes while pampering your unique wardrobe preferences.
 Choose saree-draped palazzo suits, ethnic dresses, Anarkali Kurtis, and more.